Hugh Carleton

-Hugh Francis Carleton (3 July 1810 – 14 July 1890) was New Zealand's first member of parliament.
+Hugh Francis Carleton (3 July 1810 – 14 July 1890) was a New Zealand journalist and politician.
+He was New Zealand's first member of parliament.

 Early life

 Carleton was born in 1810.
 He was the son of Francis Carleton (1780–1870) and Charlotte Margaretta Molyneux-Montgomerie (d.
 1874).
 Hugh Carleton, 1st Viscount Carleton was the brother of his grandfather, John Carleton.
 His family was living in Clare, County Tipperary and then Greenfield, County Cork, Ireland.
 He was educated at Eton College and Trinity College, Cambridge.
 He studied law in London, then art in Italy.

-Career as a journalist in New Zealand
+Life in New Zealand

-He settled in the Bay of Islands in 1842.
+Carleton settled in the Bay of Islands in 1842.
 On 30 November 1859, he married Lydia Jane Williams, youngest daughter of the missionary Henry Williams and Marianne Williams; they had no children.

+Journalism career

-He became a journalist in Auckland and edited the New Zealander then established the Anglo-Maori Warder, which followed an editorial policy in opposition to Governor George Grey.
+Carleton became a journalist in Auckland and edited the New Zealander then established the Anglo-Maori Warder, which followed an editorial policy in opposition to Governor George Grey.
 In 1856 he became the editor of the Southern Cross.